Road to reform – LGBTIQ rights in Sri Lanka

 By Sarah Hannan

-Today, the basic rights of a person are often discussed and many countries that are violating the fundamental rights of its citizens are questioned at the UNHRC during every session.
-As of recent, the rights of the LGBTIQ community are discussed at length and we now see the positive impacts of nations who are willing to repeal archaic penal codes.
+Today, the basic rights of a person are constantly discussed and many countries which are violating the Fundamental Rights of its citizens are questioned at the UNHRC during every session.
+As of recent, the rights of the LGBTIQ community are discussed at length and we now see positive impacts of nations who are willing to repeal archaic penal codes.

-Last month, our neighbouring India repealed its Penal Code 377 decriminalising the rights of its LGBT community.
-With this news, the LGBT community in Sri Lanka questioned the Government’s stand and sought answers for the decade-long recommendations that have been presented through the Universal Periodic Reviews tabled at the UNHRC.
+Last month, our neighbouring India repealed its Penal Code 377 – decriminalising its LGBT community.
+With this news, the LGBT community in Sri Lanka was questioning our own Government’s stand and are seeking answers for the decade-long recommendations that have been presented through the Universal Periodic Reviews tabled at the UNHRC.

-In an independent survey conducted by Equal Ground Sri Lanka last year to map LGBT persons(1) from the Colombo, Kandy, Nuwara Eliya, and Matara Districts recorded that 19.6% individuals identifying themselves as lesbian, gay, bi or trans.
+In an independent survey conducted by Equal Ground Sri Lanka last year to map LGBT persons(1) from Colombo, Kandy, Nuwara Eliya, and Matara Districts, recorded that 19.6% individuals identify themselves as lesbian, gay, bi, or trans.
 The study further showed that 25% of the LGBT individuals were in forced heterosexual marriages, 46.7% of the community experienced police harassment, 72.2% were refused education, 57.14% were terminated from work, and 70% were denied medical assistance.

-Equal Ground Executive Director Rosanna Flamer-Caldera, speaking to The Sunday Morning, stated that her organisation had lobbied for law reforms and had repeatedly requested the decriminalisation of the LGBTIQ community since 2004.
-“Unfortunately we have to reach the Government of Sri Lanka through the UN.
-Our recommendations were first presented before the United Nations Human Rights Council (UNHRC) during the first cycle of the Universal Periodic Review in 2008.”
+Equal Ground Executive Director Rosanna Flamer-Caldera speaking to The Sunday Morning stated that her organisation had been lobbying for law reforms and repeatedly requesting the decriminalisation of the LGBTIQ community since 2004; “Unfortunately we have to reach the Government of Sri Lanka through the UN.
+Our recommendations were first presented before the United Nations Human Rights Council during the first cycle of the Universal Periodic Review in 2008.”

 To repeal or to amend